Chautauqua gets well-deserved spell after Chairman’s Sprint win

 The horse will two weeks in quarantine, before heading to the paddock.

-His compatriot Buffering also pulled up very sore after leading the race at one point, fading to finish last and now his future is up in the air after a wonderful racing career that featured seven group one sprinting wins.
+His compatriot Buffering also pulled up very sore after leading the race at one point, fading to finish last and now his future is up in the air after a wonderful racing career that seven group one sprinting wins.

 A decision on his future will be made when he is back in Australia.